 Having motivated employees is key to having a successful business.
 Employees who aren’t motivated usually are less productive, which ultimately hurts your companies chances of reaching important goals.

 Employee motivation doesn’t come easy.
 No one will be more motivated for your business to succeed than you.
-However, as a leader, it is essential to help your employees gain motivation to help better themselves, which will ultimately help your business.
+However, as a leader, it is essential to help your employees gain motivation to help better themselves, which will ultimately help your business and improve office wellbeing.

 Why motivating employees is so important?